texstudio-org/texstudio/utilities/manual/source/background.md

 In its simplest form the command is just a valid LaTeX expression as you find it in the documentation, e.g. `\section{title}`.
 By default, every option is treated as a placeholder.
-Alteratively, you may either just define a stop position for the cursor by `%|` (Example:
+Alternatively, you may either just define a stop position for the cursor by `%|` (Example:
 `\left(%|\right)`) or use `%< %>` to mark only part of an option as placeholder (Example: `\includegraphics[scale=%<1%>]{file}`).
 New lines